OliviaFortune/Cards21Pontoon/README.md

 # Cards21Pontoon
-This is an itterative ezample of Pontoon wrritten in Java.
+This is an itterative example of Pontoon wrritten in Java.